Open Set Face Forgery Detection via Dual-Level Evidence Collection: Abstract

 \section{Abstract}

-The proliferation of face forgeries has increasingly undermined confidence in the authenticity of online content.
-Given the rapid development of face forgery generation algorithms, new fake categories are likely to keep appearing, posing a major challenge to existing face forgery detection methods.
-Despite recent advances in face forgery detection, existing methods are typically limited to binary Real-vs-Fake classification or the identification of known fake categories, and are incapable of detecting the emergence of novel types of forgeries.
-In this work, we study the \emph{Open Set Face Forgery Detection (OSFFD)} problem, which demands that the detection model recognize novel fake categories.
-We reformulate the OSFFD problem and address it through uncertainty estimation, enhancing its applicability to real-world scenarios.
-Specifically, we propose the Dual-Level Evidential face forgery Detection (DLED) approach, which collects and fuses category-specific evidence on the spatial and frequency levels to estimate prediction uncertainty.
-Extensive evaluations conducted across diverse experimental settings demonstrate that the proposed DLED method achieves state-of-the-art performance, outperforming various baseline models by an average of $20\%$ in detecting forgeries from novel fake categories.
-Moreover, on the traditional Real-versus-Fake face forgery detection task, our DLED method concurrently exhibits competitive performance.
+The surge in face forgeries has increasingly undermined confidence in the authenticity of online content.
+As generation algorithms rapidly evolve, new fake categories will constantly emerge, severely challenging existing face forgery detection methods.
+Although face forgery detection has recently improved, current techniques remain largely confined to binary Real-vs-Fake classification or the recognition of known fake categories.
+Moreover, they fail to identify the emergence of entirely new forgery methods.
+In this work, we study the \emph{Open Set Face Forgery Detection (OSFFD)} problem, which requires the detection model to identify novel fake categories.
+To enhance its real-world applicability, we reformulate the OSFFD problem and address it through uncertainty estimation.
+Specifically, we propose the Dual-Level Evidential face forgery Detection (DLED) approach, which estimates prediction uncertainty by extracting and integrating category-specific evidence on the spatial and frequency levels.
+Comprehensive experiments across diverse settings demonstrate that our proposed DLED approach achieves state-of-the-art performance.
+Notably, it surpasses various existing baseline models by a $20\%$ margin on average when identifying forgeries from novel fake categories.
+Concurrently, our DLED method yields competitive performance on the standard binary Real-versus-Fake face forgery detection task.
+Our codes are publicly available at \url{https://github.com/zhyczy/DLED}.